Efficient Online Minimization for Low-Rank Subspace Clustering: Introduction

-The paper is organized as follows.
-In Section~\ref{sec:setup}, we reformulate the LRR program~\eqref{eq:lrr} in a way which is amenable for online optimization.
-Section~\ref{sec:alg} presents the algorithm that incrementally minimizes a surrogate function to the empirical loss.
-Along with that, we establish a theoretical guarantee in Section~\ref{sec:theory}.
-The experimental study in Section~\ref{sec:exp} confirms the efficacy and efficiency of our proposed algorithm.
-Finally, we conclude the work in Section~\ref{sec:conclusion} and the lengthy proof is deferred to the appendix.
+In Section~\ref{sec:setup}, we reformulate the LRR program~\eqref{eq:lrr} so that it is amenable to online optimization.
+The detailed algorithm is presented in Section~\ref{sec:alg}, along with a theoretical justification on its convergence behavior.
+We illustrate the efficiency and efficacy of the proposed algorithm by performing extensive experiments in Section~\ref{sec:exp}.
+Finally, we conclude the paper in Section~\ref{sec:conclusion}.
+All the proofs can be found in the appendix.